buchacm/buchacm.github.io/02publications.markdown

 permalink: /research/
 ---

 List of papers classified by topics.
-Some papers are listed several times as they cover two or more major topics.
-The full list of papers in reverse chronological order is in the CV and on my Google Scholar profile.
+Some papers are listed several times as they cover more than one topic.
+The full list of papers in reverse chronological order is found in the CV and on my Google Scholar profile.

 Elimination Theory, The Newton-Puiseux Algorithm, Tropical Geometry